Population boom in Ascension Parish

 But the parish now has a moratorium in place to help control the growth.
 It has a nine-month waiting period when construction can start on new subdivisions, so parish officials can make sure new developments will not cause flooding or traffic issues.

-"It's growing so fast that I don't that the infrastructure can really handle it.
+"It's growing so fast that I don't know that the infrastructure can really handle it.
 The traffic is just horrible on some this these roads," Schuetee said.

 Trending News